m-kru/fp2p/doc/special_keys.rst

 If it has no meaning, it will be simply ignored.

 In case of the assignment file, there can be single *_default_* section per file and single *_default_* section per node.
-Valuse set in the per node section have take precedence.
+Valuse set in the per node section take precedence.
 Values set within the *_default_* sections can always be overwritten within the particular items.

 .. code-block:: yaml